AlexHFrench/GerisGame/README.md

 The user input for making moves is handled in SAN (Standard Algebraic Notation) This is the most common notation and, in my opinion, the most intuitive.

 I decided to validate a given move in several stages.
-1. All pieces know their movement rulse and can be called uppon to "look" at the board, populating all their curerntly legal moves into a list.
+1. All pieces know their movement rules and can be called uppon to "look" at the board, populating lists of their curerntly legal moves.
 2. Ensure the input is in the correct format and that it will convert into Chess language to make an actual "sentence" (eg. "Bishop to e4", "Queen takes e6")
 3. Check the content of this "sentence" against the board state to verrify the pieces and squares involved actually exist and can see each other.
 4. Execute the move in a temporary copy of the Board to ensure legality of edge cases w.r.t Checks and Checkmates.

-I followed the Python idiom ["Better to ask forgiveness than permission"](https://devblogs.microsoft.com/python/idiomatic-python-eafp-versus-lbyl/#:~:text=One%20idiomatic%20practice%20in%20Python,ask%20for%20forgiveness%20than%20permission%E2%80%9D.) and built the validation layers assuming the phrase would parse and the move would be legal, catching any errors should the step fail and re-prompting the user for another move.
+Followed the Python idiom ["Better to ask forgiveness than permission"](https://devblogs.microsoft.com/python/idiomatic-python-eafp-versus-lbyl/#:~:text=One%20idiomatic%20practice%20in%20Python,ask%20for%20forgiveness%20than%20permission%E2%80%9D.)
+I built the validation layers assuming the phrase would parse and the move would be legal, catching any errors should the step fail and re-prompting the user for another move.

 # Features